6 Drawings you need in your Residential Construction Documentation

-Elevations are orthographic projections of the interior and exterior faces of a building.
-Elevation drawings are first angle projections which display all components of a building as seen from one side; with the rest flattened.
+Elevations are orthographic projections of interior and exterior faces of a building.
+Elevation drawings are first angle projections that display the building as seen from one side; with the rest flattened.

-An exterior elevation indicates floor to floor height, overall building height, exterior wall openings such as doors or windows and the different materials used on the outside.
+An exterior elevation indicates floor to floor height, overall building height, exterior wall openings such as doors or windows, and the different materials used on the outer surface.

-Interior elevations, on the other hand, show the details of a particular room and its walls.
-They indicate the overall height of the room, wall openings including doors and windows, finish and wardrobe & cabinetry.
+Interior elevations, on the other hand, show details of a particular room including its walls.
+They indicate the overall height of the room, wall openings including doors and windows, finishes, and wardrobe & cabinetry.

-Elevations are essential, in the sense that they give you the right perspective of how your house will look from any side and they add great value in convincing your clients to take up your services.
+Elevations are essential, in the sense that they give you the right perspective of how your house will look from any side.
+They are also excellent promotional and branding tools; adding great value in convincing your clients to take up your services.
 Even more so when you get your elevations plans designed by us.
 We’ve got great ideas and expert detailers.

-Just as a plan shows the horizontal representation of a property, building section drawing cuts vertically through the house and shows the different sections the rooms are cut through.
-The main purpose of section drawing is to show the building structure, vertical dimensions and materials of foundations footings to the rooftop.
+Just like a plan displays your building horizontally, a building section drawing cuts vertically through the house, showing different sections the rooms are cut through, the vertical dimensions of the rooms, and materials used for foundations footings to the rooftop.

 Interior & Exterior Detailing

-As soon as you figure out how the rooms are arranged inside a house, you would want to focus on how they look like.
+As soon as you figure out how the rooms are arranged inside, you would want to focus on how they look like.

 And a schedule does just that.

-The schedule comprises all information about a material or a product in a single place.
-For instance, if you have a multiple level building with different doors, a door schedule will tell you the total number of doors, their types, their location and the materials they’re created with.
-Schedules are not limited to doors and windows only.
-They can include plumbing fixtures, room finishes, cabinetry and appliances.
+Schedule comprises of all information on a material or a product at a collective place.
+For instance, if you have a multi-level building with different doors, a door schedule will tell you the total number of doors, type of doors, their location, and the materials they’re created with.
+Schedules are not limited to just furnishing.
+They can include plumbing fixtures, room finishes, cabinetry, and appliances too.

-Framing plans are structural drawings and comprise a part of residential construction documents.
-They indicate the roof frame and flooring members of your house.
-With the help of framing plans, the builder is able to see the size of the material and the location of weight acting on the framing members.
+Framing plans are structural drawings and comprise an integral part of the residential construction documents.
+They indicate the roof frame and flooring members for your house.
+With the help of framing plans, a builder is able to view the material size and location of weight acting on the framing members.

-Utility plans illustrate the location of all MEP fixtures inside your building.
-They are an integral component of any building or.
+Utility plans illustrate the location of all mechanical, electrical, and plumbing (MEP) fixtures inside your building.

-Apart from this, there are several other drawing sets which are of essence to house architectural drawings.
+Apart from these 6 essential drawings, there are several other drawing sets that are of essence to house architectural drawings.

 Take a look:

-As the name suggests, assembly drawings show how multiple components fit together to create a single unit.
-Orthogonal plans, elevations, sections or three-dimensional views often include assembly drawings.
+As the name suggests, assembly drawings show how multiple components fit together into a single unit.
+Orthogonal plans, elevations, sections, or three-dimensional views often constitute assembly drawings.

-Electrical or wiring diagrams are technical drawings which convey how electrical systems are going to be installed.
-They have a visual representation of a circuit or an electrical system.
+Electrical or wiring diagrams are technical drawings that convey how electrical systems will be installed through a visual representation of circuits or an electrical system.

-Prepared by contractors, suppliers, manufacturers or fabricators, shop drawings are indicative of how pre-fabricated components should be manufactured, assembled and installed.
-These are usually designed after consulting design intent drawings and specifications.
+Prepared by contractors, suppliers, manufacturers or fabricators, shop drawings are indicative of how pre-fabricated components should be manufactured, assembled, and installed.
+These are usually prepared after consulting the design intent drawings.

 Maximum Value.
 Achieved.